JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 2022-04-15

 8:55 PM : - I forogot to add the COvertype class in models project and then update the code ,upload it to github.

+2022-04-16

+7:56 PM:- Add the CoverTypeRepositoryClass to repository folder and then uodate the code .
+UPLOAD THE FILE TO GITHUB.